 Several years ago, our youngest son brought home a note from his teacher asking for parent volunteers to chaperone a class field trip.
-His teacher, Cindy Hollinger, was encouraging her students to give up their Saturday morning to participate in a race called “Lauren’s Run” sponsored by the City of Hope.
+I had no idea that the experience would help my child and his friends become kind-hearted, and it was all because my son’s teacher, Cindy Hollinger, was encouraging her students to give up their Saturday morning to participate in a race called “Lauren’s Run” sponsored by the City of Hope.

 The event was held in the memory of Lauren Zagoria, a three-year old child who recently died from cancer.
 Each racer would pay an entrance fee of a few dollars, and all the profits would go to pediatric cancer research.
 Volunteering to drive to that event was one of the easiest decisions I’ve made.

 As we drove into the parking lot, each child was met by an adult volunteer who thanked them for taking time to help children with cancer get better.
 I watched children’s faces brighten as they recognized their efforts were appreciated and respected.
 I wished more children could have shared the experience.

 The race was held and the children ran, trophies were awarded, a beautiful brunch was served, and all the children were thanked again for their time.
 Listening to my young passenger’s conversation on the drive home was the greatest affirmation on why adults should encourage kids to serve others.

 “It was fun,” they said, “because we helped Lauren.”

 Another child expressed everyone’s sentiments that day: “Maybe now other kids won’t have to feel so sad and hurt so much.”